ankidroid/Anki-Android/Accessing-the-collection.md

 The most standard way to call a coroutine function in AnkiDroid are:
 * calling it inside a function which is marked `suspend` already
-* putting `withCal` in a block that takes a coroutine block, such as:
+* putting `withCol` in a block that takes a coroutine block, such as:
-** `launchCatchingTask` which, as the name suggest, catch anything that is thrown (so you should ensure that you catch any exception you care about inside the block
+ * `launchCatchingTask` which, as the name suggest, catch anything that is thrown (so you should ensure that you catch any exception you care about inside the block
-** or `withProgress`, that displays a progress bar, blocking the UI until the task is done.
+ * or `withProgress`, that displays a progress bar, blocking the UI until the task is done.

 ## Restriction on the code inside `withCol` block.